Privacy Policy

 Our legal grounds under UK GDPR include:

-• Contractual necessity: To process competitor/performer applications or ticket orders
+Contractual necessity: To process competitor or performer applications or ticket orders

-• Legitimate interests: To ensure smooth and safe event operations
+Legitimate interests: To ensure smooth, safe and inclusive event operations

 We will never sell your data.
 However, we may share your data with: